jakeflake/med-app/README.md

 6. You are now in the mongodb shell and can enter special commands (look here: http://docs.mongodb.org/manual/tutorial/getting-started/)
 7. Modify the database
 8. If you are done, write "exit" in the bottom terminal tab and use the CTRL+C command to close the database in the new terminal window you openend at the beginning

+### Commiting changes to Github

+1. Make some changes to the project files
+2. Enter "git status" into the terminal bar to see if the changes were recognized by Github
+3. Have a look at: http://rogerdudler.github.io/git-guide/
+4. Add all new and modified files and folders via the add command (e.g. git add file1.jpg)
+5. The same with rm for removed files (if there are any)
+6. When you added all changed files (check with "git status") make a new commit by entering: git commit -m "Commit message"
+7. Push the new commit to Github by entering: git push origin master
+8. That's it.